Wize technology

-Wize technology is a low-power wide-area network technology using the 169 MHz radio frequency.
-It was created by the Wize Alliance in 2017.
-Derived from the European Standard Wireless M-Bus, it has mainly been used by utility companies for smart metering infrastructures (AMI) for gas, water and electricity but is equally open to other applications in industry and 'Smart City' spaces.
+Wize is a registered trademark referring to a low‑power, long‑range, two‑way radio communication technology operating in the 169 MHz frequency range.
+While originally designed for the 169 MHz frequency) band, the Wize technology is flexible and can be adapted to nearby frequency bands as well.
+Its current specification is built on the European standard 13757‑x, established by the European Union to support the rollout of smart metering systems.
+Since 2017, this open standard has also been available for broader IoT applications.

+Wize enables the networking of connected objects that can be difficult to access, such as buried, isolated, or deeply buried systems.
+The protocol can also resolve specific technical constraints.
+The use of Wize is particularly notable in the energy and dedicated infrastructure sectors for the smart city: water, gas, electricity, air, cathodic protection, parking...

 History

 169 MHz radio frequency spectrum

 The 169 MHz radio frequency band (169.4 - 169.8125 MHz more precisely), formerly known as ERMES band, was historically used by pager type services.

 When this service ended, the European Conference of Postal and Telecommunications Administrations (CEPT) and its Electronic Communications Committee (ECC) decided in 2005 to allocate this frequency for a number of new use cases, including remote meter reading.
 The low value of the frequency, as well as the potential to transmit at up to 500 mW, makes this band a high-performance technical solution for remote meter reading taking into account the difficult radio access conditions (e.g. deep inside a building) and the necessity to be battery-powered for a long period of time (up to 20 years).

 The ISM 169 MHz radio frequency spectrum is open and royalty-free in Europe, working as a license-free band for Short-range devices, with the common spectrum occupancy restrictions these shared spectrum have.

 In 2005, Suez, a private water utility, developed an AMI infrastructure based on the 169 MHz frequency to run smart water metering deployments across Europe, mainly in France, Spain and Portugal.

 In 2011, Malta's Water Services Corporation (WSC) adopted the 169 MHz frequency band for its smart water metering project, becoming the first country in the world to build a nationwide smart grid within a fully integrated water system.